ng-nathan/ng-nathan.github.io/index.md

 - Tutor pre-calculus and 40S, and help preparing for provincial Math exam and pre-university
 - Introduce early concepts of Data Structure and Algorithm and prepare students for Computer Science major

-### Software Developer Intern - *1Bitlab Technology JSC - Hanoi, Vietnam*
-November 2022 – March 2023
-- Used frameworks like React or Vue.js for dynamic user interfaces and wrote server-side code in languages like Python and Node.js
-- Wrote and debugged code under the guidance of a mento

 ### Math & Computer Science Tutor - *Paper - Remote*
 December 2021 - December 2022